-A comparison between the dorian modes
+A comparison between the Dorian modes

 There are quite a few Dorian modes, derived from other scales as the major scale, the melodic minor scale, the bebop scale.
-Here is a reminder of the 4 main Dorian modes used in jazz music.
-The first is the Dorian mode derived from the major scale, it is surely the most used when you want to play over a minor chord type, the formula is 1 - 2 - b3 - 4 - 5 - 6 - b7.
+Here is a reminder of the four main Dorian modes used in jazz music.
+The first is derived from the major scale, it is surely the most used when you want to play over a minor chord type, the formula is 1 - 2 - b3 - 4 - 5 - 6 - b7.
 The second is the Dorian b9 mode, this is the second mode of the melodic minor scale, the formula is 1 - b2 - b3 - 4 - 5 - 6 - b7.
 The last one is from the bebop scale, it has 8 notes like all the bebop scales, its name is the Dorian bebop scale and the formula is 1-2-b3-3-4-5-6-b7.
 In comparison with the Dorian mode, it has an additional note, a major third (3), between the minor third (b3) and the fourth (4).